lbozza/vwap/README.md

  - Use Decimal Instead of using math/big Float for storing the price and volume of the tradings.
 The use of Decimal would make it easier to convert from string to number.
  - Handle the routine errors in a better way in case of failure connecting to the websocket or reading the data from the subscription.
+ - Implement integration tests for the infra and service layer